ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 corresponding individual.
 Otherwise, the fitness of the solution will be calculated as the sum of the profits (`values`) of those items included into the knapsack.

-Since we are interested in maximising the profit, while satisfying the maximum capacity constraint, the larger the fitness value, the fitter the individual and the better from the optimisation perspective.
-Bearing the above in mind, those individuals with a fitness value equal to 0 will be considered as unfeasible.
+Since we are interested in maximising the total profit, while satisfying the maximum capacity constraint, the larger the fitness value, the fitter the individual and the better from the optimisation perspective.
+Bearing the above in mind, those individuals with a fitness value equal to 0 will be considered as unfeasible, since they do not satisfy the maximum capacity constraint.

 ## Parent selection strategy